-We suggest the customers who are familiar with ActiveX controls and VB/VC++ programming use the DAQBenchTM ActiveX Control components library for developing applications.
-The DAQBenchTM is designed under Windows NT/98.
-For more detailed information about DAQBench, please refer to the user's guide in the CD.
+Customers who are familiar with ActiveX controls and VB/VC++ programming can use the DAQBench ActiveX Control components library for developing applications.
+DAQBench is designed under Windows NT/98.
+For more detailed information about DAQBench, please refer to the user's guide on the CD.

-(\\Manual_PDF\Software\DAQBench\DAQBench Manual.PDF)
+(\Manual_PDF\Software\DAQBench\DAQBench Manual.PDF)